sapphirepp/sapphirepp/doc/pages/implementation/boundary-conditions.md

 $$
 where $\mathbf{f}^{-}$ denotes the inflowing components of the expansion coefficients.

+@todo To me, it's not clear why the integration of $\epsilon$ is done here.

-To determine the inflow , namely the flux through the boundary at $x = -L$, we integrate over a small control volume, e.g. $[-L, -L + \epsilon]$, close to the boundary:
+To determine the inflow, namely the flux through the boundary at $x = -L$, we integrate over a small control volume, e.g. $[-L, -L + \epsilon]$, close to the boundary:

 $$